jackytameducation/assessforge/UPDATE_LOG.md

 -   **Default Collapsed Questions**: On the "Preview" page, the question list is now collapsed by default to provide a clean overview and reduce scrolling.
 -   **Full-Screen Mobile Menu**: The sidebar navigation on mobile devices now opens as a full-screen overlay for an improved user experience.
 -   **Improved Readability**: Enhanced the color contrast and typography in the light theme to significantly improve text readability.
+-   **Project Branding**: Updated the project title to "QTI Transformer - HKU Medicine" throughout the application and documentation.
 -   **UI Refinements**:
     -   Fixed the "Preview" icon visibility on the home page for the light theme.
     -   Adjusted the "AssessForge" title gradient to ensure all letters are clearly visible.